projectC-001/tournament--tracker/README.md

 In this step, go over each button that you planned in the front end.
 Decide what these buttons are going to do.

+## :white_check_mark: June 16, 2022

+### Lesson 6 : Class Library Creation

+- Created class libraries from the list planned in the design phase
+- Implemented class library in visual studio
+- Added XML comments in the class definition